-The next reason is that you can get bored of doing those mundane, day to day tasks.
+The next reason is that you can get bored of doing that mundane, day to day tasks.

 You like dreaming about living your perfect life but sometimes you are going to have to do the boring stuff before you can live the exciting life of your dreams.

 For example, I love filming YouTube videos but I hated preparing them as I found it so difficult to do.